-Reading in a Roman Language
+Reading in a Non-Roman Language

-Unit Reference K/616/0614 Level Entry 3 Credit Value 2 Guided Learning 15 hours Unit Summary Learners will recognise basic written signs and understand simple written instructions and texts on familiar subjects in the target language.
+Unit Reference R/615/9957 Level Entry 3 Credit Value 3 Guided Learning 25 hours Unit Summary Learners will recognise basic written signs and understand simple written instructions and texts on familiar subjects in the target language.
 Written work produced by learners does not need to be handwritten.
 A dictionary can be used by learners for this unit.
-Learning Outcomes (1 to 2) The learner will Assessment Criteria (1.1 to 2.2) The learner can Understand basic instructions/signs in the target language.
-1.1 Read and give the meaning in English to 10 signs/instructions given in the target language using a dictionary/glossary if required.
-2. Understand a text in the target language consisting of vocabulary in everyday use.
-2.1 Read a simple written text in the target language which must include: a. a limited range of everyday vocabulary b. simplest ways of expressing the present tense/timeframe c. a negative form d. basic link words in everyday use e. basic numerical data (at least 1-1000). using a dictionary/glossary if required.
-2.2 Respond in English to 5 questions set in English demonstrating understanding of the text above using a dictionary/glossary if required.
+Learning Outcomes (1 to 2) The learner will Assessment Criteria (1.1 to 2.2) The learner can Understand basic instructions/signs in the target language 1.1 Read and give the meaning in English to 10 signs/instructions given in the target language using a dictionary/glossary if required.
+Understand a text in the target language consisting of vocabulary in everyday use 2.1 Read a simple written text in the target language which must include: a. a limited range of everyday vocabulary b. simplest ways of expressing the present tense/timeframe c. a negative form d. basic link words in everyday use e. basic numerical data (at least 1-1000) using a dictionary/glossary if required 2.2 Respond in English to 5 questions set in English demonstrating understanding of the text above using a dictionary/glossary if required Links to National Occupationa ol Standards